MrLag31/yobecs/README.md

 In the ECS design, an Entity is simply a unique object that represents, well, an entity inside the program.
 A Component, parametrized by a type, regroups the data in a contiguous array.
 A System is simply a function called on each Entity inside a set of Components.

-In the current implementation, some important things that can differ from others:
+In the current implementation, some important things can differ from others:
 * An Entity is more complex than a simple id and id reuse might happen.
 * Components are registered at compile-time, not at runtime.
 * To the user, a System is handled like an Entity.